4 Introduction to Microbial Genomics

 • Are there significant genomic/phenotypic differences across clades?

-• Is your samples grouping within modern diversity or basal too it?
+• Is your sample grouping within modern diversity or basal too it?

 Depending on the organism, available data and databases will be very different…